VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 * Extend `[duration]` in expr to help tolerate the delay.
 For example, `max_over_time(errors_total[10m]) > 0` will be active even if there is no data in datasource for last `9m`.
 * If [time series resolution](https://docs.victoriametrics.com/keyConcepts.html#time-series-resolution)
-in datasource is inconsistent or `>=5min` - try changing vmalerts `-datasource.queryStep` command-line flag to specify how far search query can lookback for the recent datapoint.
+in datasource is inconsistent or `>=5min` - try changing vmalerts `-datasource.queryStep` command-line flag to specify how far search query can look back for the recent datapoint.
 The recommendation is to have the step at least two times bigger than the resolution.

 > Please note, data delay is inevitable in distributed systems.
 And it is better to account for it instead of ignoring.